VarinKala/CP-31/README.md

 # CP-31
-TLE Eliminators' CP-31 Sheet solved by me
+TLE Eliminators' CP-31 Sheet Solutions

 ## Use makefile to compile a file
 - Compile: make FILE=path/to/file.cpp